Harsha-007/RealEstate-Price-Prediction-LR/README.md

 # Harsha-007-Real-Estate-Price-Prediction-LR
 This project is about building a Linear Regression model that can predict the house prices in Bangalore and a website where user can give the input parameters and get the estimated price.

+Instructions for running the application:
+---- Run the 'server.py' file in IDE
+---- Launch the html file in the frontend directory.

 The web application can be run through the main file 'web_app.html' in the folder 'Frontend'

 The linear regression model is saved in the Linear Regression folder, the jupyter notebook is saved as 'HPP' and the pickle file as 'banglore_HPP_model'